3.1 District Structure

 Often significant drainage and sediment that negatively affects the public road comes from outside of the right-of-way.
 Sources include, but are not limited to, farm fields, access lanes, and driveways.
 Working outside the road right-of-way is an allowable Program expense, but only when the off right-of-way impact is having a direct negative effect on a public road AND addressing the off right-of-way impact is directly necessary to the successful completion of the project on the public road.
 Off right-of-way work can be completed either upslope or downslope from the road, but must be limited in scope to cost-effective practices that directly reduce road impacts.

-Before working outside the right-of-way, the applicant must obtain written permission from the landowner.
+Before working outside the right-of-way, the grant recipient must obtain written permission from the landowner.
 A sample landowner agreement is provided on the Center's Blank Forms page.
 Districts and grant recipients can use their own landowner agreements as long as they are in a form and manner similar to the sample provided.
 Districts must keep a copy of the signed landowner consent form with the project file for any work performed off the right of way.

 Funds can be spent on activities outside the right-of-way only when: